uhlmanngroup/middle-axis-estimations/README.md

 # middle-axis-estimations

-This repository contains an algorithm for finding the most symmetric axis (w.r.t. the distance transform) between two points in 3D image volumes.
+This repository contains an algorithm for fitting a symmetric axis (w.r.t. the distance transform) between two points on an object in a 3D image volume.

 ## Installation
 - Clone this repo: